serban-petrescu/sapim/readme.md

 To use the commands that imply communicating with the API Manager, you need to provide a user, password and host for the library to use.
 You have two options for specifying them:

  - Using the environment variables `SAPIM_USERNAME`, `SAPIM_PASSWORD` and `SAPIM_HOST`.
+ - Using a [.env](https://github.com/motdotla/dotenv) file for loading the environment variables mentioned above.
  - Using a [.sapim](https://github.com/serban-petrescu/sapim/wiki/Configuration#using-a-sapim-file) file.

 For more details, check out the [configuration](https://github.com/serban-petrescu/sapim/wiki/Configuration) wiki page.